-If we fail to comply with our obligations under our existing and any future intellectual property licenses with third parties, we could lose license rights that are important to our business.
+If we fail to comply with our obligations under any future intellectual property licenses with third parties, we could lose license rights that are important to our business.

-We may be reliant upon licenses to certain patent rights and proprietary anti-C5a technology form third parties that are important or necessary to the development of our product candidates.
+We may be reliant upon licenses to certain patent rights and proprietary anti-C5a technology and other intellectual property from third parties that are important or necessary to the development of our product candidates and the manufacture and other commercialization of our products.
 These and other licenses may not provide exclusive rights to use such intellectual property and technology in all relevant fields of use and in all territories in which we may wish to develop or commercialize our technology and products in the future.
 As a result, we may not be able to prevent competitors from developing and commercializing competitive products in territories included in all of our licenses.
-Our licensors may have relied on third party consultants or collaborators or funds from third parties such that our licensors are not the sole and exclusive owners of the patents we in-license.
+Our licensors may have sublicensed patents and other intellectual property owned by a third party, or relied on third party consultants or collaborators or funds from third parties that have an ownership or other right, title or interest in or to such in-licensed intellectual property, such that our licensors are not the sole and exclusive owners of the patents and other intellectual property we in-license.
 This could have a material adverse effect on our competitive position, business, financial conditions, results of operations and prospects.

-In addition, the agreements under which we license patent rights may not give us control over patent prosecution or maintenance, so that we may not be able to control which claims or arguments are presented and may not be able to secure, maintain, or successfully enforce necessary or desirable patent protection from those patent rights.
+In addition, agreements under which we may license patent rights may not give us control over patent prosecution or maintenance, so that we may not be able to control which claims or arguments are presented and may not be able to secure, maintain, or successfully enforce necessary or desirable patent protection from those patent rights.
 We cannot be certain that patent prosecution and maintenance activities by our licensors will be conducted in compliance with applicable laws and regulations or will result in valid and enforceable patents.
-Even if we are permitted to pursue such enforcement or defense, we will require the cooperation of our licensors, and cannot guarantee that we would receive it and on what terms.
-We cannot be certain that our licensors will allocate sufficient resources or prioritize their or our enforcement of such patents or defense of such claims to protect our interests in any licensed patents.
+Even if we are permitted to pursue such enforcement or defense, we will require the cooperation of our future licensors, and cannot guarantee that we would receive it and on what terms.
+We cannot be certain that our future licensors will allocate sufficient resources or prioritize their or our enforcement of such patents or defense of such claims to protect our interests in any licensed patents.
 If we cannot obtain patent protection, or enforce existing or future patents against third parties, it could have a material adverse effect on our business, financial condition, results of operations, and prospects.
+KPMG Audit KPIAC